zquintana/ess-help/content/preventable-tragedies/2022/2/man-helping-with-disabled-vehicle-hit-killed-by-car.md

 date: '2022-02-04'
 title: "Man helping with disabled vehicle hit, killed by car"
 ---
 A Shelbyville man assisting a stranded motorist on Hwy.
-21 near Chireno was killed Thursday after being struck by a passing car.
+21 near Chireno was killed Thursday after

+being struck by a passing car.

-Texas Department of Public Safety on Friday was still investigating the crash that killed 68-year-old James Curtis Henry.
+Texas Department of Public Safety on Friday was still investigating the crash that killed 68-year-

+old James Curtis Henry.

 Henry had been assisting with a disabled 2014 Jeep SUV in the westbound lane at about 6:25 p.m.

-Thursday, according to a preliminary investigation, when the driver of a 1999 Chevrolet passenger car spotted the Jeep and took evasive action to avoid colliding with the Jeep but struck Henry.
+Thursday, according to a preliminary investigation, when the driver of a 1999 Chevrolet passenger

+car spotted the Jeep and took evasive action to avoid colliding with the Jeep but struck Henry.

 The crash happened about a mile west of Chireno.

-Both Henry and the driver of the Chevrolet, identified as 20-year-old Jessie Jacobs of Nacogdoches, were taken by ambulance to Nacogdoches Memorial Hospital.
-Henry was pronounced dead at the hospital.
+Both Henry and the driver of the Chevrolet, identified as 20-year-old Jessie Jacobs of Nacogdoches,

+were taken by ambulance to Nacogdoches Memorial Hospital.
+Henry was pronounced dead at the

+hospital.

 The crash is being investigated as the third traffic fatality this year in Nacogdoches County.

-On Jan.
-25, Nacogdoches Memorial Hospital emergency room staff member Hector Martinez was killed in a head-on collision on FM 1878 about a mile northeast of Nacogdoches.
-The investigation into the crash is continuing and no charges had been filed as of Friday.

-Three days later, a person whose name has not been publicly released, died after hitting a parked car and then crashing into a building at the Fredonia Hill Baptist Church complex on South Street.

-Police are awaiting autopsy results to determine the driver’s cause of death.